sidorares/node-resolve-cache/README.md

    require('resolve-cache')(__dirname + '/resolve-cache.json');
 ```

-Uou can use any name instead of `resolve-cache.json`.
+You can use any name instead of `resolve-cache.json`.
 If this file exist, it's data is used for name resolution.
 If it does not exist, all resolved names are dumped to it  on process exit.
 To refresh cache just delete this file and it'll be regenerated.

 ### Caveats